gesiscss/orc/README.md

 ### [ORC Site](/orc_site)

-A micro app to serve ORC templates.
+A micro app to serve ORC templates and to host the gallery.